 - In the left navigation panel, under Images, click AMIs.

-- Above the table of AMIs, change the Filter from Owned by Me to Public Images.
+- Above the table of AMIs, change the Filter from Owned by Me to Private Images.

 - In the Search AMIs… field, type ExtraHop.

 - Select the checkbox next to the ExtraHop Command appliance AMI, and click Launch.

 - On the Choose an Instance Type page, select the instance type that meets the provisioning requirements specified in the System requirements section above.